CodeWithSomesh/SunnySideAgency-LandingPage/README.md

 >
 > Learnt to use CSS Properties such as 'transition', 'transform', and 'filter'.
 >
-> Learnt that each <source> element in HTML represents a different source image and can include a 'media' attribute and a 'srcset' attribute.
+> Learnt that each <source> element in HHH represents a different source image and can include a 'media' attribute and a 'srcset' attribute.
 > 'media="(min-width: 768px)"'.
 This 'media' attribute specifies a condition for when to use this source image.
 In this project's case, it says to use the 'source' when the viewport width is at least 768 pixels.